National eDiscovery Leadership Institute (NeLI) 2021

 Research Professor and Director of Women in Computer Science at University of Waterloo

-Maura R. Grossman is a Research Professor and Director of Women in Computer Science at the University of Waterloo, as well as an Adjunct Professor at Osgoode Hall Law School.
+Maura R. Grossman is a Research Professor and Director of Women in Computer Science at the University of Waterloo and an Adjunct Professor at Osgoode Hall Law School.
 She is also Principal at Maura Grossman Law, an eDiscovery law and consulting firm.
-Maura is widely recognized for her scholarly work on Technology-Assisted Review (TAR) and has served as a court-appointed special master, mediator, and eDiscovery expert in high-profile cases.
+Previously, Maura was Of Counsel at Wachtell, Lipton, Rosen & Katz, advising on eDiscovery and information governance.
+Her scholarly work on Technology-Assisted Review (TAR) has been widely cited in case law.

 Meta-e

 Paul McVoy has been in the discovery sector since the era of paper-based processes.
 He believes that by using the best technology and advice, any party can match up evenly against any other.
-Paul has held various roles, including Litigation Support Department Manager and Chief Discovery Officer.
+Paul has experience as a Litigation Support Department Manager, founder of a major e-discovery company, and as the first Chief Discovery Officer.
 He has been ranked by Chambers and Partners as a Trusted EDiscovery Advisor and leads the Sedona Conference’s Technology Resource Panel.

 Robin E. Stewart